Scalability and robustness of spectral embedding: landmark diffusion is all you need: Noise analysis of Roseland under the manifold setup

 In this section, we show the robustness of Roseland.
-This section is a companion of Section \ref{Section:PointConvergence}, so it is safe for readers with interest in numerics to skip it and jump directly to Section \ref{numerical}.
+This section is a companion of Section \ref{Section:PointConvergence}.
 Again, we briefly summarize existing literature about the robustness of GL and DM.
 From the statistical perspective, it is interesting to study the spectral behavior of the GL under the null assumption; that is, the data is purely noise.
 There have been several work in this direction, like \cite{el2010spectrum,cheng2013spectrum,do2013spectrum} and several others.
 However, to our knowledge, there are limited work studying how the inevitable noise impacts the performance of DM, and more generally the GL, except \cite{ElKaroui:2010a,el2016graph}.
-The proof strategy for the Roseland is an extension of \cite{ElKaroui:2010a,el2016graph}, while extra efforts and technical tools will be applied to better quantify the convergence behavior.
+The proof strategy for Roseland is an extension of \cite{ElKaroui:2010a,el2016graph}, while extra efforts and technical tools will be applied to better quantify the convergence behavior.

 On top of the manifold model, we assume that the data set and the landmark set from the ambient space $\mathcal{X} = \{x_{i}\}_{i=1}^{n}$ are corrupted by additive ambient space noise.
 That is, we observe $\widetilde{\mathcal{X}} = \{\tilde{x_{i}}\}_{i=1}^{n}$ and $\widetilde{\mathcal{Y}} = \{\tilde{y_{j}}\}_{j=1}^{m}$ :